sckieran/Metabarcoding_Pipeline_Waits/README.md

 ### Usage
-**Cluster Usage**
+**Usage**
-To use this script on the RCDS 44 cluster, edit the step_1_wrapper.sh file to include your relevant project names and paths.
+Edit the step_1_wrapper.sh file using a text editor like `nano` or `emacs` (NOT MS WORD) to include your relevant project names and paths.
 To specify your current working directory  as your project directory, you can use $PWD.
 For example, in the wrapper, `dirr=$PWD` would tell the script to use your current directory as the project directory.
 Similarly, `genelist=$PWD/genelist` will tell the script to look for a file called "genelist" in your current directory.

+Options in the wrapper:
+dirr=$PWD :full path to your_project directory.
+If you're running this code from inside this folder (recommended), you can use $PWD here. db_dirr=reference_database :name (not path) to the out directory for your reference database.
+Default is "reference_database".
+Path is ${dirr}/reference_database. genelist=$PWD/genelist :full path to your tab-delimited list of gene/primer set search terms. taxlist=$PWD/taxlist :full path to your list of taxa.
+Space-delimited, single-column, header must be called "taxnames" prefix="your_project" :name for your outfiles.
+Outfiles will generally be named "your_project_gene1" for each gene/primer set. retmax=20 :maximum number of NCBI sequences to return.
+Recommended value is <100. rlib="~/Rpackages" :your R package library path key="your_ncbi_api_key" : If you are running this on a cluster, we strongly recommend getting an NCBI API key because rate-limiting doesn't always work.
+They are free.
+Simply sign up (https://account.ncbi.nlm.nih.gov/signup) and navigate to >Account Settings.
+Click "generate API key" and put that code into this space.

 Then run
-`sbatch step_1_wrapper.sh`
+`sbatch step_1_wrapper.sh` (for the SLURM node fortyfive)

-Make sure the step_1_wrapper, and the step_1.sh script are both in your directory.

-**to run on a head node**

-**Arguments/Options**
-The script requires four command line arguments:
-* -n a name for the output files, ex. "your_project"
-* -t the path to the file containing a list of taxa
-* -g the path to the file containing the gene terms
-* -d the path to your project directory
-* -h the **name** (not path) you want to give to your output directory.
-Path with be /project_directory/output_directory.
-Default is "reference_database".

-**Optional Arguments:**
-* -r (retmax) maximum number of search records to return.
-Default 10.
-Setting this value very high (>50) may cause problems with the rentrez search and will probably add off-target sequences (wrong gene more likely than wrong organism) to your database.
-I recommend getting an NCBI API key for large databases, see [the rentrez tutorial](https://cran.r-project.org/web/packages/rentrez/vignettes/rentrez_tutorial.html#rate-limiting-and-api-keys) for more info.

-`bash step_0_make_local_database.sh -n your_name -t /path/to/taxfile -g /path/to/genefile -d /path/to/outputdir -r 10 -c sep -r ~/Rpackages`
+or

+`bash step_1_wrapper.sh` (for the head nodes like zaphod)

 ### Output